bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 On the other side, with different technology domains and different protocols, come different data models.
-In order to assure cross domain use cases, the network management system and network operators must integrate all the technologies, protocols, and therefore data models.
+In order to assure cross domain use cases, the network management system and network operators must integrate all the technologies, protocols, and therefore data models as well.
 In other words, it must perform the difficult and time-consuming job of integrating & mapping information from different data models.
 Indeed, in some situations, there exist different ways to model the same type of